privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/testing-in-detail.md

 #### How to implement a new test case

-To add a new test cases, it is quite simple.
+To add a new test case, it is quite simple.
 You can amend the `integrationTests/ts/__tests__/data/suites.json` file and add your test declaration in there.

 ```json
 {